Community reels from virus outbreak

 “At this time it is enough for the outbreak,” Jeanne said.
 “We’ll have to keep monitoring that but we think this is enough at the time.”

-In all, 1,069 tests have been processed in Union County as of Tuesday, with 240 of those being positive and 829 negative.
-This means more than 22% of tests have come back positive.
-The infection rate in the county is 0.93%, which is nearly double the next highest county in Oregon — Lincoln, which is at 0.48%.
+In all, 1,109 tests have been processed in Union County as of Wednesday, with 242 of those being positive and 867 negative, according to the OHA website.
+This means about 22% of tests have come back positive.
+The infection rate in the county is 0.94%, which is nearly double the next highest county in Oregon — Lincoln, which is at 0.49%.
 One in every 107 people in the county has tested positive for the virus.

-CHD on Monday also said the recent positives are not confined to one location.

 Businesses closing voluntarily